 You can take a range of postgraduate courses in Operational Research at the University of Edinburgh.
 For entry, you need a degree in a numerate subject such as maths, physics, computer science, economics, engineering or science.

-For the Civil Stream Fast Track programme in operational research, you need a 2:1 Honours degree in a highly numerate subject or a 2:2 Honours degree in another subject plus a postgraduate qualification in a highly numerate subject.
+For the Civil Stream Fast Track programme in operational research, you need a 2:1 Honours degree in a highly numerate subject or a 2:2 Honours degree with relevant experience or a postgraduate qualification.

-The Fast Stream is open to applicants who are European Economic Area (EEA) nationals (including British citizens), Commonwealth citizens, Swiss nationals and in some circumstances, Turkish nationals.
+The Fast Stream is open to British and Commonwealth citizens.
+Most posts are open to European Economic Area (EEA) nationals, certain non-EEA nationals and Swiss nationals.
 Some posts are reserved for British citizens, especially if dealing with security and intelligence.

 You need good IT skills.